 In December, 2012, Pete published his first e-book, “The Evolution of the War Film Genre: From Westerns and World War II to Vietnam”, detailing the changing war film genre over the past 80 years.
 Pick it up for Kindle, for Nook, and now for iTunes.

-Pete self-published a children’s book on his dog Halley’s life and travels, A Well Traveled Dog, after a successful Kickstarter campaign.
+In 2014, Pete self-published a children’s book on his dog Halley’s life and travels, A Well Traveled Dog, illustrated by Ryan Kerrigan, after a successful Kickstarter campaign.
 Pick up a copy here.

 Bela Fleck and his Banjo Concerto ‘The Imposter’, March 2013